karlomijoc23/MK-proptech/docs/tenant-migration-plan.md

 # Tenant Migration Plan

+> **Status:** Legacy reference only.
+Production now runs on MariaDB; keep this document for historical context if you ever need to recover the original MongoDB workflow.

 This runbook explains how to migrate existing single-tenant data into the new tenant-aware model introduced in `backend/server.py`.
 It assumes you already run the production stack on MongoDB (no in-memory database) and that all API traffic can be paused during the migration window.

 ## Goals